efe-docker-container/efe-cluster/README.md

 For convenience you can import your ssh key to the server via `ssh-import-id`.
 Thus, you will be able to login without a password if one of your SSH keys on your computer matches with the one on the server.

-_NOTE: Before using `ssh-import-id` please read [doc1](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [doc2](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
+_NOTE: Before using `ssh-import-id`, please read [doc1](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [doc2](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 carefully._

-## An Example Slurm Script
+## Example Slurm Scripts

 Create a new file and copy paste the content below: